 This is the step that catches most first-time POD sellers on eBay, and it's not Printify's fault.

 Once that listing is live, Printify can publish on your behalf.
 Some sellers report the unlock is instant; others wait an hour or two for eBay's systems to catch up.
-If you've waited a full day, log a support ticket with eBay rather than retrying.
+If you've waited a full day and Printify still can't publish, log a support ticket with eBay rather than retrying repeatedly.

 Best Printify products for eBay buyers

 Not every Printify product sells well on eBay.
-The platform's audience skews toward gifts, hobbyist niches, and budget-conscious buyers — not the boutique-apparel buyer Etsy attracts.
+The platform's audience skews toward gifts, hobbyist niches, and intent-driven buyers — not the boutique-apparel shopper Etsy attracts.

 Products that consistently move on eBay:

 - T-shirts — especially niche-interest designs (jobs, hobbies, fandoms, vehicles).
-The eBay search for "funny [profession] shirt" is a steady channel.
+Search volume for "funny [profession] shirt" is a steady channel with low competition from established brands.

-- Mugs — gifting category.
-Birthdays, Father's Day, retirement, milestone events.
+- Mugs — gifting staple.
+Birthdays, Father's Day, retirement, and milestone events drive consistent repeat demand.

-- Posters and wall art — eBay buyers searching for specific subjects (movie posters, sports teams, vintage maps) often skip Etsy entirely.
+- Posters and wall art — eBay buyers searching for specific subjects (movie posters, sports teams, vintage maps) often skip Etsy entirely and land directly on eBay.

 - Phone cases — model-specific search intent is strong.
-Title "iPhone 17 Pro Max case [design subject]" and item specifics catch the search.
+Titling "iPhone 16 Pro Max case [design subject]" with matching item specifics captures the search.

-- Mouse pads and desk mats — gift category, low return rate, high margin.
+- Mouse pads and desk mats — gift category, low return rate, higher margin relative to apparel.

-What tends to struggle on eBay: high-end apparel (hoodies above $35, premium fabrics), home decor that competes with Wayfair-style retailers on price, and design-first products without a clear use case in the title.
+What tends to struggle on eBay: premium apparel competing on price with fast-fashion listings, home decor competing against volume retailers, and design-first products without a clear buyer-intent keyword in the title.

 Listing optimization: what eBay's search actually rewards